 It is important that you feel as well as you possibly can.
 If you have any symptoms, tell your doctor or nurse so they can help you get the treatment you need to relieve them.

-If you don’t already have a symptom control nurse (sometimes called palliative care nurses or home care nurses) ask your specialist, GP, or hospital nurse to refer you.
+If you don’t already have a symptom control nurse ask your specialist, GP, or hospital nurse to refer you.
 Some symptom control nurses will take direct referrals from patients or relatives.

 Many symptom control nurses have counselling training and can help you and your carers work through some of your emotions.
 If you have physical difficulties that make it hard to cope at home, your specialist nurse or a district nurse can talk to you about what may help you.

-Many people with advanced cancer worry about money.
-Your specialist nurse or GP should be able to help you get grants for equipment (wheelchairs etc), heating costs, holidays and other household expenses related to your illness.
+Many people with advanced bile duct cancer worry about money.
+Your specialist nurse or GP should be able to help you apply for grants for heating costs and other household expenses related to your illness.
 They can also help you to claim benefits for yourself or for the person caring for you.

-It might be helpful to see a social worker.
+It may be helpful to see a social worker.
 Many hospital cancer departments have a social worker available for patients.

 Where to get more information

 It might also help to talk to someone outside your own friends and family.
-There are counselling organisations and organisations that can give information about cancer and treatment.
+There are organisations that can give counselling and information about cancer and treatment.
 There are also cancer support groups where you can talk to other people who have cancer and may have had similar experiences.

 Asking difficult questions

-A diagnosis of advanced cancer is likely to mean you have all sorts of questions that you may find difficult to ask.
+A diagnosis of advanced bile duct cancer is likely to mean you have all sorts of questions that you may find difficult to ask.
 We have tried to answer some of those questions here.

 But you might have many more questions.
 It can help to write your questions down and speak to your doctor or nurse.
 Or you can contact our information nurses and talk your questions and worries through with them.